-An online training course for anyone who comes into contact with children and young people through work, voluntary or leisure activities.
+Fundamentals of Child Protection is an online training course for anyone who comes into contact with children and young people through work, voluntary or leisure activities.

-The course will help you understand child abuse and neglect, the impact on children and young people and how you can help.
+The course will help you understand child abuse and neglect, the impact on children and young people, and how you can help.

-Gain the knowledge, skills, competence and confidence to protect children in your care.
+You will gain the knowledge, skills, competence and confidence to protect children in your care.

 You will be able to login with the login details you choose in the checkout process